cfug/dio/README.md

 > Note: Just the post method suppots FormData.

-There is a complete example [here](https://github.com/flutterchina/dio/tree/flutter/example/formdata.dart).
+There is a complete example [here](https://github.com/flutterchina/dio/blob/master/example/formdata.dart).

 ## Transformer

 `Transformer` allows changes to the request/response data before it is sent/received to/from the server.
 This is only applicable for request methods 'PUT', 'POST', and 'PATCH'.
 Dio has already implemented a `DefaultTransformer`, and as the default `Transformer`.
 If you want to customize the transformation of request/response data, you can provide a `Transformer` by your self, and replace the `DefaultTransformer` by setting the `dio.transformer`.

-There is an example for [customizing Transformer](https://github.com/flutterchina/dio/blob/flutter/example/Transformer.dart).
+There is an example for [customizing Transformer](https://github.com/flutterchina/dio/blob/master/example/transfomer.dart).

-## Adapter
+## HttpClientAdapter

 HttpClientAdapter is a bridge between Dio and HttpClient.